eshan-savla/object_detector_tensorflow/README.md

 saved_model_path: "data/saved_model"  # Path to TensorFlow saved model folder
 label_map_path: "data/label_map.txt"  # Text file with class names (one label per line)
 image_topic: "/image"  # ROS topic to listen for images
+depth_image_topic: "/stereo/depth"            # ROS topic to listen for depth images
+detect_hz: 0.1      # Detect and publish rate in Hz
 min_probability: 0.5            # Minimum probability for detections to be reported
 max_gpu_memory_fraction: 1.0    # Limits the GPU memory usage of the TensorFlow model to only a fraction (between 0 and 1)
 result_image_size: [640,480]    # Dimensions of the result image [x,y]